 You won’t have boundless energy everyday, but you will not have to ‘find the energy’ for the gym anymore.
 It’ll come naturally and without the internal struggle.
 You’ll also feel your overall mood enhanced and self-pride that is going to reflect on your life in other positive ways.

 So force it at first – fake it until you you make it – don’t use excuses to skip your workout.
 One day the energy and dedication are just there.

 It takes only 21 days to form a habit.
 Start today!

 Coach Julie Germaine has helped thousands of clients all around the world achieve incredible physique transformations.
 She is a winning Pro athlete, fitness expert and pre- and post-natal certified personal trainer.
 Don’t waste time!
 Get her advice to help you reach your unique fitness goal!
 Subscribe for content suited to your individual fitness needs by entering your email or visit www.sweatwithjulie.com.

 Over a decade in the fitness industry has provided Coach Julie Germaine with valuable experience.
 This fitness cover model has been featured in hundreds of magazines and worked with many multinational corporate sponsors.
-Julie has successfully helped thousands of clients lose weight and keep it off using her methods.
-Since 2005, she has been devoted to changing lives through incredible weightloss transformations.
+Julie has and continues to successfully help thousands of clients lose weight and keep it off using her methods.
+Since 2005, she has been devoted to changing lives through incredible weight loss transformations.
 A crowned 2x International Pro Champion herself, Julie once specialized in physique consulting for bikini & fitness models, providing contest prep internationally to hundreds of winning amateur & pro athletes.
-Recently, Julie has begun her own family and became pre & postnatal certified to help women enjoy healthy, active pregnancies.
+Now, Julie has begun her own family and became pre & postnatal certified to help women enjoy healthy, active pregnancies.
 Learn more about Julie's online training programs and subscribe to her emails for fitness tips that are suited to your unique goals.